 The planting hole should be large enough to take all of the hosta roots and spread them out.
 Pack the soil and moisten well.
 Don't worry, hostas are quite hardy, especially the Giant Blue Hosta.

 Hostas are very tolerant of a wide range of soils.
 Ideally, the best soil is a rich, friable loam with pH of 6.

 Once the hosta is well-established, it can be divided into two or more plants depending on the size.
 Large plants can be sliced and divided with a sharp spade.
 As long as there's an eye when you divide, it will grow.
 Smaller plants can be divided with a sharp knife.
 Almost all types of Hostas have an excellent ability to regenerate.

 Growing Conditions -

-While most hostas are shade loving plants, many are sun tolerant.
+While most hostas are shade loving plants, some are sun tolerant hostas.
 The light condition may influence the leaf color.
 Dappled shade works well for most.

 Hostas need a dormancy period of somewhat colder weather.
 Hostas will not survive in tropical or subtropical climates.